Love & Other Drugs: Filming

 Principal photography began in the Pittsburgh, Pennsylvania region on September 21, 2009.
 The city was chosen for its atmosphere, rich medical history, the state's tax incentive program for film productions, and the area's experienced crews.
 Pittsburgh suburbs such as McCandless, Squirrel Hill, Fox Chapel, Sewickley, Aliquippa, and Brownsville were used as locations for the film, as well as Mellon Arena, Jane Street in the South Side between 17th and 18th streets, the Omni William Penn Hotel, The Capital Grille, and Station Square.
 Pittsburgh doubled as Chicago for some scenes.
 The studio was in a building that had been a limousine car park.

 The scene in the beginning of the film where Gyllenhaal's character works in the audio/video store was shot at the former Don Allen Car Dealership located on Baum Blvd and S. Atlantic Avenue where the East End neighborhoods of Shadyside, Friendship and Bloomfield intersect.
 The building had been demolished by 2014.

 A section of the Mon-Fayette Expressway (Pennsylvania Route 43) in suburban Washington County was used for scenes on November 15–16, delaying traffic.
 A helicopter was used for filming and 40 to 50 vehicles were brought in for the shoot.
 Trailers and tents were set up on the campus of Ringgold High School while filming took place on the Expressway.
 An area was set aside for actors waiting to film their scenes.

 In preparing for the film, Hathaway credits the work of Kate Winslet and Penélope Cruz, two actresses "whose work [she] returned to a lot in preparation" for Love & Other Drugs; she believes both have "done nudity with a tremendous amount of sensitivity and dignity".
 She identified one of her favorite Cruz films, Abre Los Ojos, as work that helped her greatly for her role.
 Like Gyllenhaal, Hathaway had final cut over those scenes, using it to cut five seconds where she thought "the camera lingered a little bit".
-Hathaway said that she did not believe her nudity in the film would put off socially conservative people who would otherwise see the film, saying "just because nudity is such a contentious issue in America people believe that they automatically alienate the conservative parts of America by having nudity.
+Hathaway said that she did not believe her nudity in the film would put off socially conservative people who would otherwise see the film, saying, "just because nudity is such a contentious issue in America people believe that they automatically alienate the conservative parts of America by having nudity.
 But I give the American public more credit than that.
 I think that people are curious and people do love love stories.
 I think people might find it and like it, even though it is a little bit risky."

+Soundtrack

+Songs used in the film are listed below: